BadrChoubai/CS-Resources/docs/index.md

-# MSU Denver Computer Science
+# CS Resources

-Aimed primarily at students taking CS1030 and CS1050, this should serve as a useful place to go to for learning resources.
-It is a compilation of things I found to be helpful in my own self-guided learning and would like to share.
+Aimed primarily at students, this should serve as a useful place to go to for self-guided learning resources for leaning Computer Science and Software Engineering fundamentals.

 - Contents
   - [New To Programming](#new-to-programming)